amjiuzi/222/content/post/sic/index.md

 abstract: I joined the campus orchestra as a pianist.
 We performed in the National Art Exhibition annually, also in ceremonies and private parties.

 # Summary.
 An optional shortened abstract.
-summary: Joined a research group near my home just in case the comming semester will not come that soon.
+summary: Joined a pharmacology lab in my hometown, just in case the comming semester will not come that soon.
 Finally found inner peace with imperfect WB result.

 tags:
 - Tumor Pharmacology